decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 ## Participants
 The participants section of the document lists explicitly identified participants.
 There MUST be at least one participant.
 Most larger ecosystems will have more.
 Participants are described using the Trust Establishment specification, which allows statements to be made about a DID according to a schema.
 The following Schemas are officially recognized for use within this spec.
 Additional schemas may be specified by a profile of this specification.
-Uknown schemas SHOULD be ignored.
+Unknown schemas SHOULD be ignored.

 - Roles
   - Required